Waltzer: History and development

+Larkin went on to manufacture 13 machines, Maxwell built approximately 52 rides, Jackson's 30 rides, ARM 5 rides, Keith Emmett 2 and Pollards & Wallis 1 each plus in recent years and still building Robert Porters Fairtrade 25 rides up to 2023 with probably many more to follow.
 Waltzers originally had 10 cars.
 However, several Ark rides have been converted into a waltzer, therefore 9 and 11 car variations can be found.
 Some Waltzer cars had brakes that activate automatically when the safety bar is open.
-Newer models usually have a complex braking system that stops each car, making them face outwards automatically once the car is stationary.
+Newer models built by Fairtrade Services have a braking system that stops each car, making them face outwards automatically once the car is stationary.

-Waltzers remain popular at travelling and small seaside funfairs, but are less common at static amusement parks.
+Waltzers remain popular at travelling and many coastal funfairs, but are less common at large static amusement parks.

-The UK's largest theme park, Alton Towers, hosted a Waltzer as one of several new additions for the 2021 season.
+Though Blackpool Pleasure Beach operated a Waltzer (The Black Hole) 1986 - 2006 and Drayton Manor Park a Waltzer 1980 - 2010 that was converted into a themed dark ride in 1992.
+The UK's largest theme park, Alton Towers, hosted a Waltzer as one of several new fairground type additions for the 2021 season.